Is 3 Days in Chiang Mai Enough?

 Start at Sun Rays Café

 We want you to begin your Chiang Mai adventure with a tasty breakfast at Sun Rays Café, found in the west of the Old City.
-This charming little café is popular with both locals and tourists for good reason.
+This charming little café is popular with both locals and tourists for very good reason.
+Sara and I both ordered different variations of scrambled eggs and bacon, and they were genuinely 10/10.
+The café has a cosy atmosphere, friendly staff, and reasonable prices, making it the perfect stop to fuel up before a full day of temple-hopping.

 Wat Chedi Luang

-Our highlight was the massive ruined stupa (chedi) in the centre, which was built in the 15th century.
-Though partially destroyed by an earthquake, it remains a beautiful sight.
-Walk around the entire complex and try to spot intricate carvings, Buddha statues, and the city pillar shrine.
+After breakfast, head to your first stop of the day: Wat Chedi Luang.
+This ancient complex is one of Chiang Mai’s most important religious sites, and you’ll want about 30-45 minutes to fully explore it.
+Our highlight was the massive ruined stupa (chedi) at the centre, built in the 15th century and partially destroyed by an earthquake, yet it remains a genuinely beautiful sight.
+Walk the entire complex and look out for intricate carvings, Buddha statues, and the city pillar shrine.

 💡 Tip: Remember to dress respectfully when visiting any Buddhist temples in Thailand—cover your shoulders and knees.
 A light scarf or sarong in your bag can be a lifesaver if you’re wearing shorts!